 Chris offers an initial review with no obligation, so you can find out more about the value that he can add to your case before you commit to instruct him.
 This is without charge on all but the largest cases.
 If he feels his involvement is not needed in your particular case, he’ll let you know.
 So it costs you nothing to find out if Chris can help.

 Sometimes it is necessary to investigate the finances of one party to the divorce, on behalf of the other.
 It used to be helped by the case of Hildebrand where, if one spouse found some papers which showed that the other was lying or understating their wealth, those papers could be used in evidence so long as they were shown to the other side.
 Chris has had some stunning results with Hildebrand.
 The case of Imerman stopped that.

 The usual situation in a family dispute is that the husband (usually the husband) wants to take the family business out of the marriage, so the wife will take the house and savings etc. to reach a clean break.
 But they need an even split, so what is the value of the business?

 Typically, Chris gets a joint letter from the two spouses’ solicitors asking him to outline:

 If a split of assets (a “clean break”) is not possible in a court case, someone needs to help the court by saying how much the spouses are likely to earn in future, so that a periodic payments order may be made.
-And if a spouse is self-employed or a director of their own company, a forensic accountant will be needed to say how much he or she is likely to earn in the future.
+And if a spouse is self-employed or a director of their own company, a forensic accountant will be needed to say how much he/she is likely to earn in the future.

-Answers to these questions are critical to help the court make an informed decision during divorce disputes on what is to happen to the family’s business.
-This is why calling in an expert forensic accountant like Chris is important so that the court case runs smoothly and judges have all the information they need.
+Answers to these questions are critical to help the court make an informed decision during divorce disputes on what is to happen to the family’s assets.
+This is why calling in an expert forensic accountant like Chris is important so that the court case runs smoothly and the judges have all the information they need.